-COVID-19 has already affected two-thirds of Australians: is a summer wave coming?
+COVID-19 has already affected two-thirds of Australians: Is a summer wave coming?

 What do we know about the new variants?

-"The potential impact of these variants is strongly influenced by the regional immune landscape," WHO said.
+"The potential impact of these variants is strongly influenced by the regional immune landscape," the WHO said.

 "With waning immune response from initial waves of Omicron infection, and further evolution of Omicron variants, it is likely that reinfections may rise further."